 Preliminary results from the study suggest that ENPP1 deficiency, regardless of its phenotypic manifestation or original diagnosis as GACI or ARHR2, appears to be a systemic, progressive and continuous disease that occurs over the course of a patient’s lifetime.

 Patient Survey Study in Patients with ENPP1 Deficiency and Acute ABCC6 Deficiency

-In partnership with GACI Global, Inozyme is conducting a patient survey study titled Understanding the Spectrum of ENPP1 Deficiency and Acute ABCC6 Deficiency Through the Eyes of Patients and Parents; Burden of Illness Perspectives from Patients and Parents Who Speak English, French or German.
+In partnership with GACI Global, Inozyme conducted a patient survey study titled Understanding the Spectrum of ENPP1 Deficiency and Acute ABCC6 Deficiency Through the Eyes of Patients and Parents; Burden of Illness Perspectives from Patients and Parents Who Speak English, French or German.